dozmorovlab/HiCcompare/README.md

 ```

-Or to install `HiCcompare` directly from the github release open R and enter the following commands.
+Or to install the latest version of `HiCcompare` directly from the github release open R and enter the following commands.

 ```
 library(devtools)